martiansideofthemoon/martiansideofthemoon.github.io/_posts/2017-12-08-gre-toefl-preparation.markdown

 layout: post
 title:  "GRE and TOEFL Preparation"
 date:   2017-12-08 00:00:55 +0530
-tags: gre grad ms phd
+tags: gre toefl grad ms phd
 ---

 I recently gave the GRE and TOEFL exams in preparation for MS / PhD applications.
 While there exist several excellent resources to help you prepare ([Magoosh](https://magoosh.com/), [Princeton Review](https://www.princetonreview.com/), [Manhattan](https://www.manhattanprep.com/gre/)), I thought it would be useful to share my personal experience with both tests.
 I might write a blog on grad school admission in the future (of course, conditioned on the admits I get!)